shapedthought/vcli/README.md

 Windows:

-    go build -o veeamcli.exe
+    go build -o vcli.exe

 Mac/ Linux

-    go build -o veeamcli
+    go build -o vcli

 ## Docker 🐋

 NOTE: at time of writing there will be <b>no official docker image.</b>

-To run veeamcli in an isolated environment you can use a Docker container.
+To run vcli in an isolated environment you can use a Docker container.

     docker run --rm -it ubuntu bash

     wget <URL of download>

-    ./veeamcli init
+    ./vcli init

 Persisting the init fils can be done with a bindmount, but note that this does open a potential security hole.

-You can of course create your own docker image with veeamcli installed which can be built from source.
+You can of course create your own docker image with vcli installed which can be built from source.

 Example using local git clone: